Foo-Manroot/CAL/README.md

   Another example:

     /he(TAB)
-    /help     # Autocompleted after the TAB key is pressed.
+    /help     # Auto-completed after the TAB key is pressed.

   There are a few supported commands, but there is a work in progress to add more functionalities.
 For the moment, the supported commands are:
   * /help: shows a message with the available commands and their explanation